 WARNING: The valve is not a watertight seal!
-Always use the insert or long blanking plug secured with the retaining pin, safety rings, and safety wire for a watertight seal.
+Always use the insert or the blanking plug secured with the safety wire for a watertight seal.

 WARNING: All the O-rings must be intact and well lubricated to make a watertight seal.
 Do not dry fit the insert in the housing.
 Attempting to install the insert without lubricating all the O-rings may damage them, possibly preventing full insertion and a watertight seal.